ieamkarthik/TRISEMBLE/README.md

 ```
 4. Note: `timeout = 7200` (2 hours) reflects the runtime cost of running three models per frame — expect long evaluation times on long sequences.

-**Note on reproducibility:** the code in this repo reflects the post-deadline fixed state (Q = 0.48 locally), not the exact configuration that scored Q = 0.15 on the official leaderboard.
+**Note on reproducibility:** the code in this repo reflects the post-deadline fixed state (Q = 0.48, server-scored July 1, 2026), not the exact configuration that scored Q = 0.15 on the pre-deadline competition entry.

 ## Requirements